narpatganwliya7/Resume-Optimizer-automated-CV-tailoring-pipeline/README.md

 ## 📌 Overview

 This project is an **end-to-end AI-powered automation** that tailors my resume to the latest job openings without any manual work.
-The system runs **daily at 8 AM**, pulls my original resume from Google Drive, scrapes new job listings from LinkedIn using Apify, analyzes job requirements using AI agents, and produces a new optimized resume aligned with each job.
+The system runs **daily at 8 AM**, pulls my original resume from Google Drive, scrapes new job listings from LinkedIn using Apify, analyzes job requirements using AI agents, and produces a new optimized resume.

 The generated resume is saved back to Google Drive, and I receive a notification with the download link.